Below are answers to FAQs about the GED®.

 Different faculties of different institutions may have their own entrance criteria, so it is always best to first check with the institution of your choice.
 However, in general, the GED® credential is recognised as being equivalent* to Grade 12.
 See the question above.
 Read our GED® Success Stories

-The online study material, powered by the GED Academy™, that we offer is self-paced, so the time it may take candidates to prepare and feel ready to book their tests may vary.
-However, it can be accomplished in just a few months.
+The online study material, powered by Essential Education, that we offer is self-paced, so the time it may take candidates to prepare and feel ready to book their tests may vary, depending on the candidate’s level of education prior to starting the online course.

 There is no prerequisite qualification.
 To write the GED® tests, candidates must be age 16 or older and must have a form of South African identification with a photo and signature, such as a Smart ID, ID book or Passport.

 Students who have reached about grade 10 level or higher usually manage very well.